naistangz/Technical_Training/docs/Week2_SQL/sql_day1.md

 - **Junction Table**
     - Also known as a Bridge Table or Join Table, Junction Table contains references to two groups
     - Used when dealing with many-to-many relationships in SQL database.
+    - n:m or n:n = 'Many to Many '

 > Example: You have a list of students and a list of classes.
 There's a **many-to-many** relationship between the students and their classes: